Märta Eketrä

-Märta Elisabeth Margareta Eketrä (4 November 1851, in Stockholm – 26 August 1894, in Ulriksdal Palace), was a Swedish lady-in-waiting, favorite and confidant of queen Sophia of Sweden.
+Märta Elisabeth Margareta Eketrä (4 November 1851 in Stockholm – 26 August 1894, in Ulriksdal Palace), was a Swedish lady-in-waiting, favorite and confidant of Queen Sophia of Sweden.

-Märta Eketrä was the daughter of the noble-born colonel and courtier Johan Gabriel Eketrä and Stanislas Margareta Tersmeden.
+Eketrä was the daughter of the noble-born colonel and courtier Johan Gabriel Eketrä and Stanislas Margareta Tersmeden.
 During her childhood, she was a playmate of Louise of Sweden.
 She never married.